Rebuilding

 This collection traces a personal journey of reconstruction after rupture.

-After 9/11, the journey began in a simple farmhouse in upstate New York, where local people offered unexpected kindness and shelter.
-From there came the decision to rebuild — moving westward to the oil frontier in Calgary, trading rural quiet for high-rise ambition.
-These works follow that arc: from refuge to reinvention, from small beginnings to the pursuit of empire, inspired by towering figures of industry.
+After 9/11, the path began in a simple farmhouse in upstate New York, where strangers offered unexpected kindness and shelter.
+From there came the decision to rebuild — moving westward to the oil frontier in Calgary, trading rural quiet for high-rise ambition and the pursuit of empire.

-Yet every step carries its shadow.
-The blackening layers reveal the psychological cost of rebuilding — the masks of resilience, ambition, and forward motion we wear to keep going.
+These works follow that arc: from refuge to reinvention, from small beginnings to towering figures of industry.
+The blackening layers record the hidden psychological cost of rebuilding — the masks of resilience, strength, and forward motion we wear in order to keep going.

 Click on any image for more information and larger view.